tysongibby/ThePlayer/README.md

-# ThePlayer - reorginazation and resctructure of Dopamine eventually to .NET 5
+# The Player - reorginazation and resctructure of Dopamine eventually to .NET 6